Acrimoris/Simple_SAKO_Compiler/README.md

 ## Supported features
 - Basic mathematical operations and variable assigning
 - Basic array implementation
+- Redefining array elements using "=" in index (Multiple value assignment)
 - Basic printing and reading to and from stdio
 - Labels
 - GOTO statements